Thank you for reading our post, please rate this article at the end.

 Choose Smaller Trays Instead of Larger Ones

 The use of smaller trays will assist in enhancing the airflow that passes through the microgreens.
 Mold is more likely to grow in the trays’ center sections.
-Those plants that are growing on the outside edges benefit from significantly greater ventilation and drier circumstances than those in the center.

 Only the Water at the Bottom

-It is essential to maintain a dry environment for microgreens in order to lessen the likelihood of mold growth on them.
-Overwatering microgreens will only lead to more problems in the long run.
-Yes, major producers of microgreens do irrigate their plants from above.
-However, these establishments have a far higher volume of airflow than your home does and considerably more powerful lighting.
+Yes, significant producers of microgreens do irrigate their plants from above.
+However, these establishments have a far higher airflow volume than your home and considerably more powerful lighting.

-In this lesson, we will cover how improving ventilation and lighting may help eliminate mold problems.
+This lesson will cover how improving ventilation and lighting may help eliminate mold problems.

 Mold thrives in damp soil and may quickly spread across the garden.